eclipse-sumo/sumo/docs/web/docs/NETEDIT.md

 #### Changing connections

 When a new junction is created, or their edges are modified, a set of new connections is automatically created.
-But NETEDIT allows also to customize the connections of a lane using the connection mode.
+But netedit allows also to customize the connections of a lane using the connection mode.
 When a source lane is selected in connection mode all outgoing lanes at the junction are colored according the the categories below: